<?xml version="1.0" encoding="UTF-8"?>

 <li>Remember that stopping a bad project can be a win, not a failure</li>

-</ol><p>Special Guest: Lisa Hurley.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+</ol><p>Special Guest: Lisa Hurley.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

 </itunes:summary>